 One important aspect of Mathewson et al.’s (2009) study is the fixed delay (SOA) between fixation and target onset (400 ms), which has two significant consequences.
 First, it limits the time (-200 ms) and frequency (10 Hz) for the data analysis because the available pre-target time free of contamination due to the fixation onset is short.
 Second, the predictability of target appearance could have induced temporal expectations.
 This may have affected the pre-stimulus oscillatory phase and favoured the perception of the target, and thus biased the results towards a positive finding (Nandi et al., 2023; Samaha et al., 2015; but see Rohenkohl & Nobre, 2011 for negative findings).
 Indeed, if a target occurs at regular and constant intervals and is therefore highly predictable, the reported phase-behavioural effect might be driven by temporal expectations rather than being a spontaneous perceptual process, as originally hypothesized (Busch et al., 2009; Ruzzoli, Torralba et al., 2019; VanRullen et al., 2011).
 For example, in their registered report, Ruzzoli, Torralba et al., (2019) adopted a similar paradigm to Mathewson et al., (2009), but introduced a variable delay before the stimulus onset.
 Their results were inconclusive regarding cyclic modulation of perception, suggesting that temporal expectation might play a bigger role in the pulsed-inhibition hypothesis than originally considered.
 The temporal expectation potentially affects a number of studies in this area above and beyond Mathewson et al. (2009) (e.g., Harris et al., 2018; Myers et al., 2014; Samaha et al., 2015), and as such, addressing this issue could have a broader impact on the field.
 Thus, conditional to the successful replication of the results reported by Mathewson et al. (2009), our second objective is to build upon the multi-site approach (Pavlov et al., 2021) and perform an original experiment under identical experimental conditions following the same analytical pipeline as in Mathewson et al. (2009), except for the implementation of a variable SOA before the target onset.
 This will provide a more comprehensive understanding of the relationship between the oscillatory phase, behavioural responses, and temporal expectation.

-In summary, this registered report sets out to clarify the role of the low-frequency pre-stimulus phase in visual perception by collecting a large amount of data from multiple labs under similar controlled conditions in the exact replication of Mathewson’s et al. study (2009) (Study 1).
-If the replication is successful, we will undertake a follow-up investigation to study how temporal expectations contribute to phase-behaviour correlations in EEG research (Study 2).
+In summary, this registered report sets out to clarify the role of low-frequency pre-stimulus phase in visual perception by collecting a large amount of data from multiple labs under similar controlled conditions in an exact replication of Mathewson’s et al. study (2009) (Study 1).
+If the replication is successful (or inconclusive), we will undertake a follow-up investigation to study how temporal expectations contribute to phase-behaviour correlations in EEG research (Study 2).

 Hypotheses